ids-s1-21/project-XEMteam/README.md

 predicted performance are indeed gender, age and passenger class.
-We then used and introduced different statistical tests (not in the syllabus), as well as a ROC course to display and evaluate the model’s strenght on the test data.
+We then used and introduced different statistical tests (not in the syllabus), as well as a ROC course to display and evaluate the model’s strength on the test data.
 In short, the model predicts that young, 1st class, female passengers are more likely predicted to survive compared to the counterparts of each of the attributes.
-It’s worthwhile noting that the purpose of a predicitve model when it refers to historic data like this is rather than predict per se, provide an overall better understanding of the data and what it refers to.
+It’s worthwhile noting that the purpose of a predictive model when it refers to historic data like this is rather than predict per se, provide an overall better understanding of the data and what it refers to.